top of page

 Your theme is the design of your website - it is what determines how a website looks.

-After a few minutes, you should receive an email with your login details (just like Hostgator) and your website should be live at thedomainyoupicked/wp-admin/].
+You should receive an email with your login details (just like Bluehost).
+And your website should be live at thedomainyoupicked/wp-admin/].

-So to visit your dashboard, go to your unique dashboard link and log in.
+To access your WordPress dashboard, go to your unique WordPress link and log in.

 The sidebar displays a list of features, plugins, and customizations that you can do with your newly created website.